shoyo/acoustic-keylogger/README.md

 extracts what a victim typed on his or her keyboard using just the audio signal of the typing.
 Such a keylogging attack can result in passwords and confidential information being stolen from just a compromised microphone, and thus has severe security implications.
-I believe that many of the concepts that have become de facto in fields such as voice recognition and natural language processing can translate over to an implementation of an audio-based keylogging attack.
+I believe that many of the techniques that have become de facto in fields such as voice recognition and natural language processing can translate over to an implementation of an audio-based keylogging attack.
 With the advent of several open-sourced machine learning libraries in